naemon/naemon.github.io/documentation/usersguide/pluginapi.md

 ### Examples

-If you're looking for some example plugins to study, I would recommend that you download Monitoring-Plugins plugins or Nagios-Plugins and look through the code for various C, Perl, and shell script plugins.
+If you're looking for some example plugins to study, then you can download Monitoring-Plugins plugins or Nagios-Plugins and look through the code for various C, Perl, and shell script plugins.
 Information on obtaining Naemon plugins can be found <a href="plugins.html">here</a>.